AideenM12/Galway-Tours-MS1/README.md

   should I choose to take part in a tour.
 * As a potential client I want to find a fun and unique activity to do during my holiday to Galway.

+## Design
+I chose the 'Special Elite' font because it reminded of the fonts used on old-style beer labels which helps with the aesthetic I wanted to create.
+I contrasted this with the 'Zilla Slab' font in order to complement the 'Special Elite' font and also to maintain some style neutrality in order to prevent a style overload on the website.

+I chose my color palette using the https://coolors.co website which my mentor had recommended.
+I chose these colors because I felt the palette best represented what the website offered, a friendly exploration of Galway's pub scene and night life.

 ## Technologies
 * HTML